Favourited 1493 times

 Help around the house

-West papua is the largest conservation province on the planet and the Rainforest second only in size to the Amazon.
-It’s officially the most biodiverse area on land aswell as the sea.
+But it’s not only that, West papua is the largest conservation province on the planet and the Rainforest is the biggest in Asia.
+It’s officially the most biodiverse area on land as well as the sea

-There are so many threats to this area but there are some really good people fighting to preserve it so I think the main thing you would gather from being here is seeing what tropical nature should be, how fragile it is and the dangers facing it and learning how easy it is to help.
+So the main thing you would gather from being here is seeing what tropical nature should be, how fragile it is and the dangers facing it and learning realistic ways to help.

 19.Pied Imperial Piegon